michaelskyba/rich/wealth/README.md

 ```

 ## Status
-wealth is probably in a usable state but I haven't done much testing yet,
+wealth is mostly in a usable state but I haven't done much testing yet,
 especially for abstract edge cases.

 ## Dependencies